frap129/cclsp/README.md

 - **Go to Definition**: Find where symbols are defined
 - **Find References**: Locate all references to a symbol
+- **Symbol Deletion**: Remove symbols with safety analysis and reference handling
 - **Code Actions**: Get quick fixes, refactoring suggestions, and automated improvements
 - **Class Exploration**: List all members of a class with their types
 - **Method Signatures**: Get full method signatures with parameters and return types